Henry Yule: India

 Yule arrived in Calcutta at the end of 1840.
-His first posting was in the Khasi Hills, a remote area to the northeast of Bengal in the modern state of Meghalaya.
+His first posting was in the Khasi Hills, an area to the northeast of Bengal in the modern state of Meghalaya.
 His mission was to establish a practical method of transporting coal to the plains.
 In this he was unsuccessful but he became fascinated by the region and wrote an account of its people, including the first written description of their living root bridges.
 In 1842 he was transferred to a team of engineers led by Captain (later General) William Baker charged with the construction of irrigation canals.
 Their headquarters were at Karnal, 130 km to the north of Delhi.

 He returned to England in 1843 and married his cousin Anna Maria (died 1875), daughter of Major-General Martin White of the Bengal Infantry (died 1856).
 In November 1843 she accompanied him back to India but returned owing to ill health.
 He was appointed to a committee charged with investigating the relationship between irrigation by the proposed Ganges Canal and its impact on public health in the area.
 He served in both the Sikh wars (1845–1846 and 1848–1849).
 In 1849 he took three years of extended leave and returned to live in Edinburgh with his wife.
 He lectured at the Scottish Naval and Military Academy and wrote a volume on fortifications (1851).

 A daughter, Amy, was born in 1852 and shortly after her birth, Yule returned to Bengal.
 He worked in Arakan and Burma and was put in charge of a new railway system.
 This was interrupted by a posting as a secretary to Colonel Arthur Phayre's mission to Ava, Burma, in 1855.
 In 1858 he published his account of this journey, Narrative of the Mission to the Court of Ava with illustrations.
 The 1857 rebellion made his life difficult, and although Yule was close to the governor generals Lord Dalhousie and Lord Canning, he lost interest in his work.